Guide

 Meeting recordings become more valuable when paired with the email thread that scheduled them.
 The Nylas CLI connects both data sources through a single authentication.
 After a meeting ends, you can send the transcript summary to all attendees, attach it to the calendar event as a note, or store it alongside the email thread for context.
 This workflow takes 4 commands and no external integrations.

-Recall.ai and Attendee don't offer this integration natively.
-With Recall.ai you'd build a separate email integration (SendGrid, SES, or Graph API).
-With Attendee you'd copy-paste from their dashboard.
+Recall.ai and Attendee focus on the meeting-bot layer and don't bundle email or calendar.
+With either one you'd build a separate email integration (SendGrid, SES, or Graph API) and wire it to the transcript output yourself.
 The Nylas CLI handles meetings, email, and calendar as a single tool — the meeting notes automation guide walks through the full workflow step by step.

 # Download transcript and email it to attendees